Locally controlled arrested thermalization

-Consider a lattice geometry that involves two triangles ``pasted together" as shown in the center of Fig.~\ref{fig:systems}(b).
+Consider a lattice geometry that involves two triangles ``pasted together" as shown in Fig.~\ref{fig:systems}(b).
 As before, region $A$ consists of sites $1$ to $5$, region $B$ consists of sites $6$ to $10$, $H_A$ comprises bonds $(i,i+1)$ for $i=1-4$ and $H_B$ comprises bonds $(i,i+1)$ for $i=6-9$. $H_{AB}$ now consists of bonds $(4,6),(5,7)$ and $(5,6)$.
-The triangles share a common bond (here $(5,6)$), and each one of the unshared vertices connects to the remainder of the sites in either region $A$ or $B$.
-We simulate the Heisenberg Hamiltonian,
+The triangles share a common bond [here $(5,6)$], and each one of the unshared vertices connects to the remainder of the sites in either region $A$ or $B$.
+(Periodic arrangements of such motifs were previously considered in Ref.~\cite{McClarty_PRB2020} in the context of global quantum many-body scars.
+Here, we emphasize that the motif can be more generally used as a barrier to prevent heat flow between different regions irrespective of the Hamiltonian away from this barrier.)

-on the lattice topology in Fig.~\ref{fig:systems}(b): $J_{ij}=1$ for all connected links except the shared common bond [bond (5,6)] which has the strength of $J_{ij}=2$.
-Each triangle (comprising sites $4,5,6$ and $5,6,7$ in Fig.~\ref{fig:systems}(b)) has two degenerate ``dimer covered" eigenstates.
-This is a straightforward consequence of the Hamiltonian for each triangle being proportionate to $({{\bf S}_i+ {\bf S}_j+{\bf S}_k})^2$.
-(This is the key idea at the core of the Majumdar-Ghosh Hamiltonian~\cite{MG-model} and other related nonnegative definite projector constructions~\cite{AKLT, Changlani_2018, Pal_2021}).
-The simultaneous eigenstates of both pasted triangles are those with a singlet on sites 5 and 6, while the states of the spins at the vertices that are not part of this bond (i.e., sites 4 and 7) are completely arbitrary.
-This property is ideal and it is exactly what we desire - the time evolved state in the remainder of regions $A$ and $B$ has no bearing on the singlet, it remains frozen in time.
+We simulate the Heisenberg Hamiltonian, $H = \sum_{i,j} J_{ij} {\bf S_i \cdot S_j}$ on the lattice topology in Fig.~\ref{fig:systems}(b): $J_{ij}=1$ for all connected links except the shared common bond [bond (5,6)] which has the strength of $J_{ij}=2$.
+Each triangle [comprising sites $4,5,6$ and $5,6,7$ in Fig.~\ref{fig:systems}(b)] has two degenerate ``dimer covered" eigenstates, a consequence of the Hamiltonian for each triangle being proportionate to $({{\bf S}_i+ {\bf S}_j+{\bf S}_k})^2$.
+Much in the spirit of the Majumdar-Ghosh Hamiltonian~\cite{MG-model} (and other projector constructions~\cite{AKLT, Changlani_2018,Pal_2021}), the simultaneous eigenstates of both pasted triangles are simple -- they have a singlet on sites 5 and 6 and arbitrary spin states at the other vertices not part of this bond (i.e., sites 4 and 7).
+This property is ideal -- the time evolved state in the remainder of regions $A$ and $B$ has no bearing on the singlet, it remains frozen in time.
+This stems from a local integral of motion for total angular momentum of the spins, $Q=(S_5+S_6)^2$ -- the collective dynamics is nonergodic ($Q=0$) or ergodic ($Q=2$)~\cite{McClarty_PRB2020}.